UWB-Biocomputing/GraphSystemsAnalysis/GNN/README.md

 3. **Prepare data for GNN training and analysis (this folder)**
-   The files from step (2) are used as input to the data preprocessing scripts in `GNN/Data_Processing/` to clean, normalize, and optionally augment the graphs and associated features.
+   The files from step (2) are used as input to the data preprocessing scripts in `GNN/Data_Processing/` to extract subgraphs from origin neuron, clean, normalize, and optionally         augment the graphs and associated features.
 The resulting processed graphs are then used to train a GNN classifier and to run GNNExplainer to obtain saliency masks.

 4. **Train a GNN and run interpretability**